 - Place the pot in a bright, warm location but out of direct sunlight.
 Make sure the soil remains evenly moist at all times but not soggy.

 - Within a few weeks, you should see new growth on the cutting and you can transplant the plant in garden soil or in a container.

 Potting and Repotting

-Lacecap hydrangeas can be grown in containers.
-Plant it in a container with large drainage holes, and slightly larger than the one you bought it in to allow for some growth before it needs repotting.
+Lacecap hydrangea can be grown in a container.
+Plant it in a pot with large drainage holes, and slightly wider and deeper than the one you bought it in to allow for some growth before it needs repotting.
 Terracotta is ideal as it lets excess moisture evaporate and the material is heavy so the plant does not topple over easily.
 Fill the container with well-draining potting mix.

 Hydrangeas grown in pots will need frequent watering to ensure they do not dry out.
 Most potted hydrangeas die from a shortage of water.